peterjc/kana-chording-ke/hands-down-on-jis-macbook.md

-The Apple MacBook sold in Japan has a keyboard with a short spacebar (just over three keys wide, underneath the Qwerty VBN keys), flanked on the by the "eisuu" (switch to qwerty) and "kana" (switch to Japanese mode) keys.
+The Apple MacBook sold in Japan has a keyboard with a short spacebar (just over three keys wide, underneath the Qwerty VBN keys), flanked on the by the "eisuu" (英数, switch to alphanumeric mode) and "kana" (かな, switch to Japanese kana mode) keys.

 This lets us remap the Japanese MacBook keyboard into three rows of five per hand, with two keys per thumb: